Microservices Communication with Redis Streams

 git clone --branch v1.0.0 https://github.com/redis-developer/redis-microservices-ecommerce-solutions

-What is interservice communication?
+What is interservice communication?#

 When building a microservices application, people use a variety of options for communication between services.
 Among them:

-- Publish/Subscribe model: In the pub/sub model (fire and forget), a publisher produces messages, and subscribers that are active at the time consume those messages.
+1. 1.Publish/Subscribe model: In the pub/sub model (fire and forget), a publisher produces messages, and subscribers that are active at the time consume those messages.
 Inactive subscribers cannot receive the messages at a later point in time.

-- Streaming: Most microservices applications use an event-streaming solution because of:
+2. 2.Streaming: Most microservices applications use an event-streaming solution because of:

-- Message persistence: Unlike the pub/sub model, messages stored in streams can be read by multiple consumers at any time; they fan out.
+• Message persistence: Unlike the pub/sub model, messages stored in streams can be read by multiple consumers at any time; they fan out.
 So consumers can read messages at a later point in time, even if they were not active when the message was originally appended to the stream.

-- Inherent replayability: Even if a subscriber crashes during the message processing, it can re-read the exact same unacknowledged message from the stream.
+• Inherent replayability: Even if a subscriber crashes during the message processing, it can re-read the exact same unacknowledged message from the stream.
 For example, say the crashed subscriber never comes back online; the consumer group feature allows consumers to process unacknowledged messages of other consumers after a specified time.

-- Separation of concerns: Producers can produce messages to stream at high speed separately and consumers can process messages at their own speed separately.
+• Separation of concerns: Producers can produce messages to stream at high speed separately and consumers can process messages at their own speed separately.
 This separation of concerns solves both the "fast producer -> slow consumer" and "slow producer -> fast consumer" problem, allowing for the scaling of those services independently.

 In an event-driven microservices architecture, you might have some services that publish an API, and other services that are simply producers and consumers of events with no external API.

-Why you should use Redis for interservice communication
+Why you should use Redis for interservice communication#

-, and so on.
+Consider the following scenario: You have an e-commerce application with an architecture that is broken down into different microservices including as create an ordercreate an invoiceprocess a paymentfulfill and order, and so on.
 Microservices allow you to separate these commands into different services to scale independently, enabling more customers to get their orders processed quickly and simultaneously, which results in a better user experience, higher sales volume, and less-cranky customer service staff.

 When you use microservices, you need a tool for interservice communication.
 Initially, you might consider using a product like Kafka for streaming, but setting it up is rather complicated.
 What many people don't know about Redis is that it supports streams in the same way Kafka does.
 Given that you are likely already using Redis for caching, it makes sense to also use it for stream processing.
 To reduce the complexity of application architecture and maintenance, Redis is a great option for interservice communication.
 Here we break down the process of using Redis with streams for interservice communication.

-Microservices architecture for an e-commerce application
+Microservices architecture for an e-commerce application#

 The e-commerce microservices application discussed in the rest of this tutorial uses the following architecture:

-: unifies services under a single endpointmongodb
+6. 6.api gateway: unifies services under a single endpoint

-: serves as the stream processor and caching database
+8. 8.redis: serves as the stream processor and caching database

-This diagram illustrates how Redis Streams is used as the message broker between the orders service
+This diagram illustrates how Redis Streams is used as the message broker between the orders service and the payments service:

 Redis Streams is more cost-effective than using Kafka or other similar technologies.
 With sub-millisecond latency and a lightweight Streams log data structure, Redis is easier to deploy, develop, and operate.

-Using Redis for interservice communication in an event-driven architecture
+Using Redis for interservice communication in an event-driven architecture#

-The following event flow diagram illustrates how the orders service
+The following event flow diagram illustrates how the orders service and payments service communicate through Redis with streams:

 Let's outline the streams and events used below: